Qredence/Agentic-Kernel/README.md

 ├── tools/         # Reusable tools agents can leverage ├── ui/           # User interface components (e.g., Chainlit app) ├── utils/        # Helper functions and utilities
-└── workflows/     # Definitions and handlers for specific workflows
+├── workflows/     # Definitions and handlers for specific workflows └── adk_chat/      # ADK A2A Chat System
 ```

 ### A2A Compliance